 Did you miss the COLLADA Meetup we held along side GDC last week?
 No worries, we recorded the entire meetup, and have posted it in four parts on YouTube (part one, two, three, four) and as podcasts.
 With Neil Trevett as moderator, the COLLADA meetup is a first in a series of community meetups to help foster COLLADA cooperation and momentum.
 The slide presentation in PDF format from the meetup is also online.

 Codeplay Software Ltd. and Fixstars Corporation announced a new business partnership to deliver Open Computing Language (OpenCL) software development and consulting services to Japanese firms and research laboratories.
 The partnership will help promote adoption of OpenCL among application developer communities as well as semiconductor designers.
 This announcement comes at the same time as the Khronos Groups second leg of their Pan Pacific Tour 2012 is getting underway in Beijing.

-The Khronos Group is hosting a series of DevUs, educational sessions, Member F2F meetings and news conferences aimed at the educational community.
+The Khronos Group is hosting another series of DevUs, educational sessions, Member F2F meetings and news conferences aimed at the educational community.
 The Khronos Pan Pacific Road Show 2012 is devoted to the Pan Pacific region with a focus on education and training, OpenGL and OpenGL ES, OpenCL, WebGL, WebCL OpenVG, OpenSL ES and OpenMAX.
 Complete details on all the upcoming events can be found on the Khronos Group event page.
-The next events will be held in Taipei on February 17 2012.
-We've just increased our number of seats, so registration is open again.
+The next events will be held in Beijing on March 13 2012.
+Free registration is now open.